Finite-key security analysis of differential-phase-shift quantum key distribution: security proof

 Regarding the virtual procedure for step~\ref{pr:bb}, Alice calculates bit $b^{(j)}_A\oplus b^{(j+1)}_A$ by applying controlled-not (CNOT) gate $\hat{U}^{(j)}_{\cnot}$ with $\hat{U}^{(j)}_{\cnot}\ket{x}_{A_j}\ket{y}_{A_{j+1}}:=\ket{x}_{A_j}\ket{x\oplus y}_{A_{j+1}}$ for $x,y\in\{0,1\}$ followed by measuring system $A_j$ in the $X$ basis.
 Here, we define $Z$- and $X$-basis states as $\{\ket{0},\ket{1}\}$ and $\{\ket{+},\ket{-}\}$ with $\ket{\pm}:=(\ket{0}\pm\ket{1})/\sqrt{2}$, respectively.

 In the complementary argument~\cite{koashi2009}, we are interested in how well Alice can predict the outcome $z_j\in\{0,1\}$ if system $A_j$ were measured in the $Z$ basis, which is the complementary basis of the key generation basis (namely, the $X$ basis).
+Here, we define $z_j$ as the $Z$-basis measurement outcome of system $A_j$ before performing $\hat{U}^{(j)}_{\cnot}$.
+As for $z_j$, since $\hat{U}^{(j)}_{\cnot}$ and $Z$-basis measurement of system $A_j$ commute, $z_j$ is regarded as the outcome of the same measurement after performing $\hat{U}^{(j)}_{\cnot}$.
 Bob's role is to help Alice's prediction of $z_j$.
 In particular, instead of Bob learning the key bit by interfering with the $j^{\U{th}}$ and $(j+1)^{\U{th}}$ pulses, he measures which of the two pulses contains a single photon, whose information is sent to Alice.
+Also, to predict $z_j$, Alice measures her system $A_{j+1}$ in the $Z$-basis after performing $\hat{U}^{(j)}_{\cnot}$.
+This gives Alice the information of the outcome $z_j\oplus z_{j+1}$.
+Note that this prediction strategy using Alice's and Bob's information is the same as the one of our previous analysis~\cite{npjmizu2018}.
 We define the occurrence of a {\it phase error} if her prediction fails.
-More precisely, Alice's task is to predict the $Z$-basis measurement outcomes $\bm{z}_{\code}:=(z_{j_i})_{i\in\mathcal{D}_{\code}}$ by using the information sent by Bob when the auxiliary qubits of systems $\bm{A}_{\code}:=(A_{j_i })_{i\in\mathcal{D}_{\code}}$ were measured in the $Z$ basis just after Bob completes all the detections.
+More precisely, Alice's task is to predict the $Z$-basis measurement outcomes $\bm{z}_{\code}:=(z_{j_i})_{i\in\mathcal{D}_{\code}}$ by using the information sent by Bob and Alice's information of $z_j\oplus z_{j+1}$ when the auxiliary qubits of systems $\bm{A}_{\code}:=(A_{j_i })_{i\in\mathcal{D}_{\code}}$ were measured in the $Z$ basis just after Bob completes all the detections.
 We denote the prediction of $\bm{z}_{\code}$ by $\bm{z}^*_{\code}$.
 Then, the complementarity argument~\cite{koashi2009,matsuura2019} claims that if $\bm{z}_{\code}\oplus \bm{z}^*_{\code}$ is in a set $\mathcal{T}_{\ph}\subset\{0,1\}^{N_{\code}}$ with unit probability, by shortening the reconciled key by

 for $\zeta>0$ in the privacy amplification step~\ref{sPA}, we obtain $\epsilon_s=\sqrt{2}\sqrt{2^{-\zeta}}$.
 If $\bm{z}_{\code}\oplus \bm{z}^*_{\code}$ is not in $\mathcal{T}_{\ph}$ with probability $\epsilon$, namely,